smitheric95/CSE7343---Semester-Project/README.md

 TODO:
-- improve output with new lines and tabs

 - "no PCBs in "ready" queue. processes must be added to ready queue."

-- add arrival times, burst, priority to scheduling print outs
-    - make them look like table

-- priority is screwed up

-- read me can be documentation
+- write documentation
 - what happens to this->selectedQueue when you switch?
     - memory leak